Student Spotlight: Jessica LaPlante

 She was equally influenced by Professor Alex Bolyanatz, who was likewise impressed by LaPlante.

-"Jessica enhanced the classroom experience for everyone," Bolyanatz said.
-"She has the talent and the motivation to move beyond the baccalaureate and into graduate school."
+“Jessica enhanced the classroom experience for everyone,” Bolyanatz said.
+“She has the talent and the motivation to succeed beyond her baccalaureate and graduate school work.”

 In 2011, LaPlante received the prestigious Jack Kent Cooke Foundation Undergraduate Transfer Scholarship, the largest private scholarship for two-year and community college transfer students.
 She was one of 63 students nationwide to receive the scholarship and the fifth COD recipient in the school’s history.
 The scholarship consists of $30,000 annually to cover educational expenses – including tuition, room and board, books, and fees – for the final two or three years as the student completes a bachelor’s degree.

-"It would be a privilege to help shape the concepts that your students will carry with them throughout their lives," she said.
-"I've had a great experience at College of DuPage.
-I feel genuinely supported and encouraged by the people I have met here."
+“It is a privilege to help shape the concepts that your students will carry with them throughout their lives,” she said.
+“I’ve had a great experience at College of DuPage.
+I feel genuinely supported and encouraged by the people I have met here.”